yenhuanli/yenhuanli.github.io/source/_posts/2017-04-12-super-martingale.markdown

 ### Game-Theoretic Probability

-To get some idea about what the game-theoretic framework is, let us introduce an interesting result in this framework.
+To get some idea about what the game-theoretic framework is, let us review an interesting result in this framework.
 Consider the following probabiilty prediction game.
 Let $K_0 = 1$.
 For every $n \in \mathbb{N}$,